project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Qa-webinar-with-phil-taylor-and-brandon-welch-of-the-perennial-fund-and-mad-agriculture.md

 ---
-title: QA webinar with Phil Taylor and Brandon Welch of the Perennial Fund and Mad Agriculture
+title: Qa Webinar With Phil Taylor And Brandon Welch Of The Perennial Fund And Mad Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-07-20)